norc-heal/jdc-docs-public/docs/data/data.md

 # Data in the JDC

+IN DEVELOPMENT

+A brief list of available datasets and their permissions.

 ## Hub Core Measures

+IN DEVELOPMENT

 Standardizing (ie harmonizing) a series of core domains via survey questions collected across hubs to support standardized reporting and data sharing.
 PII removal and additional de-identification steps (i.e., using JDC specific